Apollo9999/SARA_REVIEWMANAGER/README.md

 Tokens(ETH and SAT)

 Our project is different from most other Blockchain projects since two tokens are required for the system to function smoothly.
 ETH is the Ethereum token which is linked to our own created token SAT for internal mechanism vital to the functioning of the platform.
-ETH is mainly the transaction fee for every transaction on Ethereum Blockchain whereas SAT token will be exclusively used inside the SARA network.
+ETH is mainly the transaction fee for every transaction on Ethereum Blockchain whereas SAT token will be exclusively used inside the SIRI network.
 This approach allows for a stable exchange rate.
 All interactions between platform, users, stakeholders and companies is based on this approach.
 We understand that as more and more people use our platform, the demand of the SAT token will become higher than the supply and it’s price on exchanges will start to grow.
 The system design ensures that the currency rate of SAT should not be affected by the market.
 To accomplish this, we have decided to make 1 SAT equals to 10 INR for now.
 It will be later decided on Crowdfunding.

 Design